The Role of Cleaning & Degreasing

 Put simply “soiling” is an

 y unwanted substance that covers an object.
-Whilst that could mean almost anything it is possible to break soils down into two categories:
+Whilst that could mean almost anything, it is possible to break soils down into two categories:

 - Inorganic soiling typically includes matter such as scale, minerals, clay, dirt and rust.

 Most industrial cleaning tasks require the removal of mixed soils, which is a combination of both organic and inorganic materials.
-In these situations organic contaminants such as oil and grease built up on equipment where they bond with dust, dirt and other matter.
+In these situations organic contaminants such as oil and grease build up on equipment where they bond with dust, dirt and other matter.

 For this reason industrial cleaning has a high focus on degreasing and the lifting of oils from surfaces, along with the contaminants they trap.
 Most industrial cleaning tasks are, therefore, best defined as industrial degreasing tasks.

 Traditional Industrial Degreasers

 Traditional industrial degreasers are based on a combination of ingredients that are combined in varying degrees to obtain the desired cleaning / degreasing effect.
 Some of these ingredients can cause significant unwanted side-effects such as damage to equipment or contamination of waste-water.

 - Sequestering Agents